Norris Bradbury: World War II

 Bradbury was called up for service in World War II in early 1941, although the Navy allowed him to stay at Stanford until the end of the academic year.
 He was then sent to the Naval Proving Ground at Dahlgren, Virginia, to work on external ballistics.
 Already working at Dahlgren were Loeb and Commander Deak Parsons.

 In June 1944, Bradbury received orders from Parsons, who was now the deputy director of the Manhattan Project's Los Alamos Laboratory, to report to Albuquerque, New Mexico.
 Parsons explained that he needed Bradbury to work on the explosive lenses required by an implosion-type nuclear weapon.
 Bradbury was less than enthusiastic about the prospect, but he was a naval officer, and ultimately agreed to go.

 At Los Alamos, Bradbury became head of E-5, the Implosion Experimentation Group, which put him in charge of the implosion field test program.
-In August, the laboratory's director, Robert Oppenheimer, implemented a sweeping reorganisation.
+In August, the laboratory's director, Robert Oppenheimer, implemented a sweeping reorganization.
 E-5 became part of George Kistiakowsky's new Explosives Division (X Division), and was renumbered X-1.
 At this point, Bradbury was leading some of the most critical work at the laboratory, as it struggled with the jets that spoiled the perfect spherical shape desired for the implosion process.
 These were examined with a combination of magnetic, X-ray and RaLa techniques.

 In March 1945, Oppenheimer created Project Alberta under Parsons to carry out the Manhattan Project's ultimate mission: the preparation and delivery of nuclear weapons in combat.
 Bradbury was transferred to Project Alberta to head the Fat Man assembly group.
 In July 1945, Bradbury supervised the preparation of "the Gadget", as the bomb was known, at the Trinity nuclear test.
 "For me to say", Bradbury later recalled, "I had any deep emotional thoughts about Trinity...
 I didn't.
 I was just damned pleased that it went off."